Bea-Pan/Piano-Keys/README.md

 ## Project Scenario

-I took a role of a web developer contracted by a music education company which wanted me to create an interactive game to o help their beginner-level piano students study.
+I took a role of a web developer contracted by a music education company which wanted me to create an interactive game to help their beginner-level piano students study.
 I created a piano layer with DOM events in JavaScript!

 ## Objectives
 Creating DOM events in JavaScript through the following:
-  * accessing DOM elements
+  * Accessing DOM elements
-  * styling with DOM
+  * Styling with DOM
   * Traversing the DOM
   * Adding event listeners
   * Creating event handling functions
   * Adding event handlers

 ## Technologies used
 * HTML